DangerDrome/GridUI/README.md

 2. Plugins register themselves with the `pluginRegistry`
 3. When adding a grid item, a plugin instance is created for that item
 4. Each plugin handles its own rendering and state management

+### Context Menu

+The right-click context menu provides a quick way to add items exactly where you need them:

+1. Right-click anywhere on the grid
+2. Select a plugin type from the menu
+3. A new item will be created at the clicked position
+4. The new item is automatically brought to the front (highest z-index)

 ### Themes